a-bentofreire/beamtoix/docs/pages/library/animations.md

 Defines the duration of the animation of a single cycle in terms of frames, seconds, minutes or milliseconds.
 The total duration is `duration*(iterationCount + 1)`.
-In case of numerical values, ABeamer uses `defaultUnit`
+In case of numerical values, BeamToIX uses `defaultUnit`
 to known what kind of unit is it.

 _see_: [iterationCount](#iterationcount).